 Your details

 Name (optional)

 Role

 Date and time of completing this form

-Details of indi vidual whom the concern is about
+Details of individual whom the concern is about

 Name

 Role

-Relationship to the individual reporting

-the concern, e.g. manager, colleague
+Relationship to the individual reporting the concern, e.g. manager, colleague

 Details of concern

-reporting?
+Please include as much detail as possible.
+Think about the following: What behaviour and/or incident are you reporting?
 What exactly happened?
-Why does behaviour and/or incident is not consistent wi y you.
-They do you believe the
+Why does the behaviour and/or incident worry you?
+Why do you believe the behaviour and/or incident is not consistent with our Staff Code of Conduct?

 Details of any children or young people involved

 Name(s)

 Do you believe there is a risk of harm to

 the above children or young people,

-either now or in the future, as a result of
+either now or in the future, because of

 the individual's behaviour?
 Explain your

 answer.

 Next steps

 What would you like to see happen in

 response to your concern?

-Are you willing to meet with the headteacher
+Are you willing to meet with the

-and DSL to discuss your concern?
+headteacher and DSL to discuss your Yes Νο

+concern?
 Please circle as appropriate.

-Yes No
+Please state any other information that

+you believe is relevant to the processing

+of this concern.

+Signature

+For use by safeguarding team upon receipt of concern

+Date and time concern received

+September 2024 Page 65

-Please state any other information that you believe is relevant to the processing of this concern.
-Signature For use by safeguarding team upon receipt of concern Date and time concern received Signature of DSL or deputy DSL Actions to be taken, e.g. no action, investigation, reclassification as allegation meeting the harms threshold.
+Signature of DSL or deputy DSL

+Actions to be taken, e.g. no action, investigation, reclassification as allegation

+meeting the harms threshold.

-Appendix 4: Body Map Guidance
+Appendix 4 - Body Map Guidance: